reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

                                     "currentlyAvailableNumber": 2
                                 }'
 ```
-We can see that the `{id}` path variable that we defined in our controller is replaced with the real value.
-This value will be passed into the `id` argument from our method inside the controller.
+We can see that the `{id}` path variable that we defined in the controller is replaced with the real value.

 ### Creating a DELETE Endpoint
 The DELETE method is used to delete the resource from the database: